West Philadelphia Elevated

 The West Philadelphia Elevated near Walnut Street.

 The West Philadelphia Elevated, also known as the High Line or Philadelphia High Line, is a railroad viaduct in the western part of Philadelphia, Pennsylvania.
-Now part of the Harrisburg Subdivision of CSX Transportation, the viaduct was built in 1903 by the Pennsylvania Railroad (PRR) to allow through freight trains to bypass rail yard, industrial sidings, and a passenger station.
+Now part of the Harrisburg Subdivision of CSX Transportation, the viaduct was built in 1903 by the Pennsylvania Railroad (PRR) to allow through freight trains to bypass rail yards, industrial sidings, and a passenger station.

 The 8140 ft structure runs north-south, over and alongside tracks that serve today's 30th Street Station.
 Most of the structure is steel, but a 1045 ft section north of the station is made of brick arches; it is the country's longest brick bridge and probably its longest brick building.

 History

 The High Line bypasses the area around 30th Street Station.

 At the turn of the century, the Pennsylvania Railroad upgraded several routes to improve the handling of freight traffic, so that passenger and freight trains could be run on separate lines as much as possible.

 In the metropolitan area of Philadelphia, the route of the Northeast Corridor around Broad Street Station proved to be a bottleneck.
 The terminus station sat on the east side of the Schuylkill River and was connected via a wye on the west side of the river to the main line running there.
 In the area of these tracks there were also a railroad yard, various industrial plants, and after 1903, the West Philadelphia Station for through north-south trains.
 (West Philadelphia Station was replaced by 30th Street Station in 1933.)

 Connections to other railroad lines were nearby.
 On the north side, these included the Philadelphia-to-Harrisburg Main Line to Harrisburg, the entrance to the 37th Street Yard, and the Junction Railroad, a connection to the PRR competitor Reading.
 On the south side, these included the line to West Chester and the connection to the Port of Philadelphia in the south of the city.

 With the West Philadelphia Elevated, two through tracks for freight traffic in north-south direction could be carried over these railway facilities.
 This would allow freight trains coming from New York City or Harrisburg to travel south to Baltimore and Washington, DC without stopping.
 Likewise, the Junction Railroad and the entrance to the port were connected to the viaduct.

 The construction was approved on December 24, 1902, by the city administration.
 The construction work was completed by the end of 1904.